 The rainy season slides in just as the mercury hits the top of the thermometer—April’s average temperature of 85 F segues to a slightly rain-cooled 84 F when May’s showers kick in.

 Ninety percent of the city’s annual rainfall slams down during the rainy season.
-September is the wettest month of the year, with 23 days of rainfall and the rain gauge recording 12.9 inches in that month.
-This month is also the most humid, peaking at 85 percent in September.
+September and October are the wettest months of the year.
+These months are also the most humid, peaking at 85 percent in September.
 Even though showers only last a few hours in the rainy season, the stifling humidity makes an ordeal out of a simple outdoor walk.

 For more information, read our article about traveling in Southeast Asia’s monsoon season.